BeaglePilot/beaglepilot/reports/report_victor.md

     - Issue with the overlays.
 PRU and BB-SPI1-SWP-01 conflict.

 - Plans for the next period (this is a list of tasks for the author):
-    - Compile vanilla kernel
-    - Write down in a post the conclussions from the RT_PREEMPT analysis.
-Use the information from this post https://groups.google.com/forum/#!topic/beagleboard/gJ_iFT2IwEQ.
     - Modify drivers according to the new GPIO layer.
 Test them.
     - Code CS according to tridge's comments.
-    - Modify the I2C driver to accept a bus number
+    - Test all the drivers
+    - Compile vanilla kernel.
+With and without PREEMPT option activated.
+    - Write down in a post the conclussions from the RT_PREEMPT analysis.
+Use the information from this post https://groups.google.com/forum/#!topic/beagleboard/gJ_iFT2IwEQ.
     - Test the performances using the logs.
 Refer to https://groups.google.com/forum/#!topic/drones-discuss/7DKcdm0AEPo
+    - Finish up the I2C driver to accept a bus number.
+Multi-i2c-aware driver.
     - Review the PREEMPT_RT bug.
     - Make the drivers platform agnostic.
     - Code AP_InertialSensor/AP_InertialSensor_Linux.cpp driver which acts as a front end for multiple hardware drivers
-    - Code kernel drivers.
-Start checking the MPU6000.
-The MS5611 could be started from the BMP085 driver.
-    - Test the new DT (waiting for Anuj)
-    - Test all the drivers (needs the DT)
+    - Test all the drivers
     - Test GPS hardware.
     - Ideas about the new AP_HAL_Linux (using dedicted threads for each SPI, etc.).
 Discuss in more detail with @tridge.
     - Review the possibility of creating a RCOutput code that relies on the eHRPWM instead.